 Dr. Kim then joined the faculty of Mayo Clinic Arizona's department of Otolaryngology.
 After two years of practice in the desert, Dr. Kim returned to the Northwest where he joined the Division of Facial Plastic & Reconstructive Surgery at OHSU in 2011.

 Dr. Kim's practice is highly specialized, focusing exclusively on plastic surgery of the face, head and neck.
 He is Board Certified by the American Board of Otolaryngology - Head & Neck Surgery and the American Board of Facial Plastic and Reconstructive Surgery.
-His areas of expertise include nasal surgery (aesthetic and functional septoplasty/rhinoplasty), facial rejuvenation (facelift, necklift, browlift), oculoplastic surgery (blepharoplasty, ptosis repairs), facial reconstruction following skin cancer surgery (MOHS), facial nerve reanimation, scar revision, otoplasty (ear pinning), earlobe repair, benign and malignant skin lesion removal, and minimally invasive aesthetic procedures (injectable fillers and Botox®).
+His areas of expertise include nasal surgery (aesthetic and functional septoplasty/rhinoplasty), facial rejuvenation (facelift, necklift, browlift), oculoplastic surgery (blepharoplasty, ptosis repairs), laser facial skin resurfacing, facial reconstruction following skin cancer surgery (Mohs reconstruction), facial nerve reanimation, scar revision, otoplasty (ear pinning), earlobe repair, benign and malignant skin lesion removal, and minimally invasive aesthetic procedures (injectable fillers and Botox®).

 In his free time, Dr. Kim enjoys spending time with his family, golf, attending sporting events, and eating.